malvishrey/REST_API/README.md

 xampp

 MySQL - Queries for creating database and table are given in `db_intern.sql`.
         For creating user, phpmyadmin can be used which can be accessed using xampp.
+(I have made the connection using localhost only)

 # Modules
 Express